Is Letting Go our underestimated Superpower for Growth?

 There are supporting practices to incorporate Letting Go into daily life:

 • Consciously transition: Consciously release what you were just occupied by to switch to the next activities without taking the past energy with you.
+You could try a ritual, like airing the whole room or burning inscents to “clear the slate”.

 Ultimately, letting go means working with each moment—accepting ongoing endings as opportunities for new beginnings while embracing constant change without seeking security in false solidity.